fatmazaman/tag-user-app/README.md

 # TagUserApp

-a simple Angular (latest) app that has this functionality:
+A simple Angular (latest) app that has this functionality:

 - A list of comments
 - A field that can allow people to add new comments